 This project is a European-wide project managed by BEUC (the European Consumer Organisation) in a consortium with UEAPME (the Voice the small & medium enterprises in Europe) and Eurochambres (the association of European Chambers of Commerce and Industry).
 It is supported by the European Parliament and the European Commission.

-What is covered in the 2 days or 4 evening workshop?
+What is covered in the 1-day workshop?

 What happens once the workshop is finished?